 If Standard Language is Missing from a Donation Receipt

 Not-for-profits take note—your donation receipts should clearly state that no goods or services were provided in exchange for the donation.
 If that language is missing, the donor could be excluded from taking the charitable tax deduction.
 A case played out in the tax courts to that effect, and the results were devastating to the donor.
 In 15 West 17th Street LLC v.
-Commissioner, the commissioner ruled that the donor did not receive contemporaneous written acknowledgement of a nearly $64.5 million donation of a façade easement.
+Commissioner, the commissioner ruled that the donor did not receive contemporaneous written acknowledgment of a nearly $64.5 million donation of a façade easement.
 As a result, the donor could not take a tax deduction for the easement.

 The absence of key information on the charitable contribution receipt contributed to the disallowance of the petitioner’s tax deduction in Joe A. Izen v.
 Commissioner.
 Donations of used vehicles and airplanes require additional information in their CWA, including the name and taxpayer identification number (TIN) of the donor, vehicle identification number, certification of intended use, and certification that the donation would not be transferred before completion of use.
 The petitioner donated interest in an airplane to a charitable organization, but the donation agreement did not include the required information.
 As an end result, the taxpayer could not take the charitable deduction for the interest in the plane.